Fingertech-Brasil/nbiobsp-native-web-extension/README.md

 ```

 **NOTE:** for the extension to communicate with the native app, `native-app.exe` should be where the manifest `path` is pointing to, in this case on the same folder as the manifest json

+## Testing

+Running `npm run dev` and accessing `http://localhost:5173/` will render the index page with samples of how a website will communicate with the extension

 ## More documentation